Tropical Amplitudes: Tropical geometry

-In this paragraph, following closely \cite{Mikhalkin:2006}, we introduce basic notions of tropical geometry that are the exact analog of the classical one (that we shall recall later in section \ref{sec:class-riem-jac}), such as abelian one forms, period matrices and Jacobians.
-A little subtlety, absent in the classical case is linked to the fact that tropical graphs of identical genus may not have the same number of inner edges.
-For simplicity, here we shall only describe pure graphs and mention in the end how this could be generalized following \cite{Brannetti:2009}.
+In this paragraph, following \cite{Mikhalkin:2006}, we introduce the tropical analogues of some common objects of classical geometry; abelian forms, period matrices and Jacobian varieties.
+Some care is required because graphs of identical genus may not have the same number of inner edges.
+We first avoid this subtlety and start with pure graphs.

-Tropical graphs support an homology basis and corresponding one-forms.
-Let $\Gamma$ be a pure tropical graph of genus $g$ and $(B_1,,...,B_g)$ be a canonical homology basis of $\Gamma$ as in figure \ref{fig:canhomoltrop}.
+Let $\Gamma$ be a pure tropical graph of genus $g$ and $(B_1,\ldots,B_g)$ be a canonical homology basis of $\Gamma$, as in fig.~\ref{fig:jacgen2}~a.
+The vector space of the $g$ independent tropical one-forms $\omega_I^\trop$ can be canonically defined by;